kxs6629/bit-bot/README.md

-# Bit Bot
+# Bit Bot v1.0.0
 Simple Discord bot that allows users to rank users by their bits

 ## Criteria
 * Users can start a vote to +1 or -1 someone's bit
-* After 30 seconds, the vote ends and the results are posted
-* The resulting score is totaled into the user's overall funny score
 * Users can view a leaderboard when a command is given
 * Users can view specific member's score

 ## Installation
+The required dependencies for this project:
+* Node.js - v16 or later
+* Sqlite - v3.44 or later

 To install and run this discord bot on your machine, follow the steps below:

 1. Clone this repository onto desired host machine